python/devguide/setup.rst

 have to invoke ``PCBuild\python_d.exe``, for a 64-bit build in debug mode, ``PCBuild\amd64\python_d.exe``.
 If you are compiling in release mode (which you shouldn't, in general), replace ``python_d.exe`` with ``python.exe``.
+You can also invoke the most recently built interpreter using ``python.bat`` in the root of the source tree.

 .. _build_troubleshooting: